 If you have any questions at all, please send them to me here.
 I’ll be opening registration in just a couple of days, on Thurs Sep 8.
 I’ll see you then!

-Lauren Sapala is the author of The INFJ Writer, The INFJ Revolution, and the creator of Intuitive Writing, an online video course for INFJ and INFP writers who struggle with traditional writing methods.
+Lauren Sapala is the author of The INFJ Writer and The INFJ Revolution.
 You can get a free copy of her book on creative marketing for writers by signing up for her newsletter HERE.

 All writers have problems with writing at one time or another, but writers who are also of the INFJ personality type tend to have a very specific set of problems when it comes to writing.
 INFJ writers don’t always link these problems to their personality type, but each one of them is rooted in their temperament as intuitive, emotionally-centered introverts.
 Once the connection is made, that’s when the INFJ writer can begin to overcome them.